docker/docs/ee/ucp/admin/configure/join-nodes/join-windows-nodes-to-cluster.md

 > Note
 >
-> When restarting Docker daemon, note that when running `windows-script`, the Docker service is unavailable temporarily.
+> If you run `windows-script` when restarting Docker daemon, the Docker service is unavailable temporarily.

 The Windows node is ready to join the cluster.
 Run the setup script on each instance of Windows Server that will be a worker node.